Dampier Port Upgrade Phase A & B

 Phase B was a 145 m extension of the wharf, and included installation of new conveyors and materials handling system.

-The construction involved shutdown for removal and replacement of 220 m of conveyor in 3 weeks.
+The construction involved a shutdown for the removal and replacement of 220 m of conveyor in three weeks.
 There were upgrades of an additional 875 m of existing ore conveyors, new deck sleepers to the existing wharf, and strengthening under the shiploader.

 Innovative in-house designed jack-up piling templates minimised downtime from inclement weather.